yuvalh10/Autonomus-Car--Final-project/README.md

 ## 🎓 Academic Project

-This project was developed as a **final year engineering project** at **Braude College of Engineering, Karmiel** for the **Department of Electrical and Electronics Engineering**.
+This project was developed as a **final year engineering project** at **Braude College of Engineering** for the **Department of Electrical and Electronics Engineering**.
 It demonstrates practical implementation of:

 - **Embedded systems programming**
 - **Computer vision and machine learning**